 Linux routing

-Setting a route in Linux or Unix is just a matter of utilizing the route command.
+Setting a route in Linux or Unix is just a matter of utilising the route or ip command.

 To make routing modifications you have to be running as root or use sudo for super user privileges.